holoviz/panel/doc/how_to/streamlit_migration/chat.md

 Panel does not provide a dedicated *chat input* component because it is built into Panels high-level `ChatInterface`.

-Below we will show you how to build a custom `ChatInput` widget.
+Below we will show you how to build and use a custom `ChatInput` widget.

 ```python
 import param